 How do you feel about autumn?
 Do you dread the winter coming nearer, do you love the colder weather, or do you simply love the cosy autumn evenings with tea, lit candles and reading a book under a blanket?

-Years ago, I absolutely loved the autumn.
+Years ago, I absolutely loved autumn.
 It came with the feeling of new fresh starts, exciting projects, and I loved the autumn colours and going out to take photos of autumn leaves.
-In the 90's I lived in Göteborg, which is a university city, and the entire city bubbled with activity, expectation and excitement.
-Later I moved to a smaller town, but continued to experienced the same kind of things in the autumn.
+In the 90’s I lived in Göteborg, which is a university city, and the entire city bubbled with activity, expectation and excitement.
+Later I moved to a smaller town but continued to experience the same kind of things in the autumn.

 This has made me come to the decision to stop working for one of my website clients, which is a larger company that is growing very fast, they require more time than I have and I also think they need someone with more formal competence in web development than I have.
 It’s been a while that I’ve felt that they need more resources than what I can offer.

 The autumn in Ireland can be fantastic, the weather can be lovely also during the late autumn, and I’m really looking forward to seeing how the scenery outside our house will change, what colours will be on display out there.
 This time I can enjoy it all for real, knowing that the winter will likely be something I can put up with.

 During the autumn there are also lots of interesting events.
 There is a trad music festival in Cork city during September, and next week we have an international guitar festival here in our town, with lots of gigs all around town.
 There’s also some kind of food festival, charity walks, and as usual regular interesting gigs at DeBarra’s.
 Later, in November, we’re going to the whiskey festival in Dublin, for the second time.